nikgalanop/edsger/src/design-choices.md

 - The input file to the compiler, must have the extension `.eds`.
 - An "included" file must have either the extension `.eds` or `.h`.

-### Macros
+### Directives
-- As stated in the specification, the only macro instruction allowed is `#include`.
-If a 'cyclical' include sequence is provided, then the compiler warns the user about this, omits the macro that caused the cycle and proceeds with compiling the rest of the program.
+- As stated in the specification, the only directive allowed is `#include`.
+If a 'cyclical' include sequence is provided, then the compiler warns the user about this, omits the directive that caused the cycle and proceeds with compiling the rest of the program.
 - When `file1.{h,eds}` includes `file2.{h,eds}` as following:`#include "/path/to/file2.{h,eds}"`, then the compiler checks if the
 file is present in `path_of_file_1/path/to/file2.{h,eds}`.
 This reposition happens recursively, meaning that if now `file2.{h,eds}` includes another file, eg. `#include /a/new/path/to/file3.{h,eds}` then the compiler checks if this is present in `path_of_file1/path_of_file2/a/new/path/to/file3.{h,eds}`.